-Gig Buddies Cymru is a befriending scheme that matches people with a learning disability in South Wales* and North Wales* with a volunteer who shares the same interests, so they can go to gigs and events together.
+Gig Buddies Cymru is a befriending scheme that matches people with a learning disability in Wales* with a volunteer who shares the same interests, so they can go to gigs and events together.
 With few events taking place the need for friendship and social contact is more important than ever.

 *In South Wales we cover Bridgend, Cardiff, Merthyr Tydfil, Rhondda Cynon Taf, and Vale of Glamorgan.
 In North Wales we cover all six counties – Anglesey, Conwy, Denbighshire, Flintshire, Gwynedd, and Wrexham.